GPT Master vs ChatGPT Projects

 | Folders and sidebar structure | Yes | Native project grouping, but not the same folder layer |

-| Stars, pins, notes, timestamps | Yes | Not the main product focus |
+| Stars, bookmarks, notes, timestamps | Yes | Not the main product focus |

 | Minimap and long-thread navigation | Yes | No equivalent native navigation layer |